Are Two Heads Always Better Than One?

 But what happens when that division leaves one partner feeling like they are working harder or more hours?
 Or not getting their due recognition?
 If one is more passionate than the other?
 Or any other myriad way that feelings of inequality can rear their ugly head?

 What once seemed like a complimentary style may now seem like a partner with differing levels of passion, drive, or working hours than you.

 Can you recognize contributions that may look different on the surface, but bring equal value to the table?
 Or what will you do if there is genuinely an uneven distribution of work?

 3. Do you have similar values and have you set clear expectations?

-Having this pointed and deliberate conversation can help identify the right partner and set clear expectations from the outset.
+Have a pointed and deliberate conversation to identify the right partner and set clear expectations from the outset.